Questions & Answers

 How It Helps

-Numerous surgical procedures are performed on a daily basis by both Keith Llewellyn MD and Sean Fisher PA-C to remove premalignant, malignant and unwanted growths.
+Numerous surgical procedures are performed on a daily basis by both Keith Llewellyn MD and our physician assistant (PA-C) to remove premalignant, malignant and unwanted growths.
 Below is a sampling of some of those procedures.

 What to Expect